Understanding The Different Types Of Consumer Bankruptcy

 Free Consultation About Whether Chapter 7 Or Chapter 13 Is Right For You

-Feinman Law Offices is pleased to provide a free bankruptcy consultation to clients in Lawrence, Lowell, Haverhill, or anywhere in northeastern Massachusetts or southern New Hampshire.
+Feinman Law Offices is pleased to provide a free bankruptcy consultation to clients in Lawrence, Lowell and Haverhill, or anywhere in northeastern Massachusetts or southern New Hampshire.
 Schedule yours today by calling 978-494-6669 or by filling out this email form.

 We are also committed to providing useful information for clients with questions about their options for debt relief.
 Learn more about the basics of bankruptcy, including Chapter 7 and Chapter 13 eligibility requirements, payment plans, exemptions and the bankruptcy process.